yoyoyoju/TIL/servletJSP/hf4_servlet.md

     * most of the methods are handled by superclass methods
     * override the HTTP methods I need,
         * such as doPost(HttpServletReqeust, HttpServletResponse)

+#### Three big lifecycle moments
+0. find and load the servlet classes
+    * When it is done:
+        * when the Container starts up
+            * for example, when you run Tomcat
+    * How it is done:
+        * Finding the class: the Container does followings
+            * looks for deployed web apps
+            * starts searching for servlet class files
+        * Loading the class
+            * happens either on Container startup or first client use
+            * the container loads the servlet class using normal Java class loading facilities
+        * instantiating the class:
+            * call the constructor to make an object
+            * constructor should NOT be overwriten
+            * (cannot be used until init() is called, though)
+1. init()
+    * When it is called:
+        * after the servlet instance is created
+        * before the servlet can service any client requests
+            * it means. before the first call to service() method
+        * it is called only once in a servlet's life
+    * What it's for:
+        * initialize your servlet before handling any client requests
+        * it gets unique privileges like
+            * the ability to use its ServletContext reference
+                * to get information from the container
+                * log events, get references to other resources, store attributes
+    * Do you override it?
+        * possibly
+        * if you have initialization code
+        * if it is not overriden, the one from GenericServlet runs
+    * Parameters:
+        * ServletConfig object
+            * one ServletConfig object per servlet
+            * to pass deploy-time information to the servlet
+                * (for example, a database or enterprise bean lookup name)
+            * to access the ServletContext
+            * configured in the Deployment Descriptor
+2. service()
+    * When it is called:
+        * when the first client request comes in
+        * the container starts a new thread or allocates a thread from the pool
+        * and causes the servlet's service method to be invoked
+    * What it's for:
+        * this method looks at the request
+        * determines the HTTP method (GET, POST, etc)
+        * invokes the matching method (doGET(), doPOST(), etc) on the servlet
+    * Do you override it?
+        * No. very unlikely
+        * let the service() method from the HttpServlet run
+    * Parameters:
+        * HttpServletRequest object, HttpServletResponse object
+3. doGet() and/or doPost() (etc.)
+    * When it is called:
+        * the service() method invokes doGet() or doPost() based on the HTTP method from the request
+    * What it's for:
+        * this is where your code begins!
+        * I can write what my web app should do when certain HTTP method is called
+        * can call other methods on other objects, if needed
+    * Do you override it?
+        * ALWAYS at least ONE of them
+        * if not overriden, then you are telling the container that this servlet does not support that request
+    * Parameters:
+        * HttpServletRequest object, HttpServleteResponse object

+#### each request runs in a separate thread
+* basically (except SingleThreadModel), one instance per servlet
+* a pair of a response and a request objects per a request
+* one thread per a request
+* and per each thread, service() method is called
+* so a instance of servlet can have multiple threads

+#### ServletConfig and ServletContext
+* ServletConfig
+    * one ServletConfig object per servlet
+    * to pass deploy-time information to the servlet
+    * use it to access the ServletContext
+    * parameters are configured in the Deployment Descriptor
+    * the parameters won't change for as long as this servlet is deployed and running
+    * to change the parameters, you'll have to redeploy the servlet
+* ServletContext
+    * one ServletContext per web app
+    * should be named as AppContext
+    * Use it to access web app parameters
+    * configured in the Deployment Descriptor
+    * use it as a kind of application bulletin-board
+        * can put up message (called attributes)
+        * other parts of the application can access
+    * use it to get server info, including the name and version of the Container, etc.

+### Request and Response
+* request and response are the arguments to service(), doGet(), doPost(), etc.

+#### the inheritance hierarchy

+##### Request
+* **ServletRequest** interface
+    * javax.servlet.ServletRequest
+    * methods:
+        * getAttribute(String): Object
+        * getContentLength(): int
+        * getInputStream(): ServletInputStream
+        * getLocalPort(): int
+        * getParameter(String): String
+        * getParameterNames(): Enumeration
+        * //Many more methods
+* **HttpServletRequest** interface extends ServletRequest
+    * javax.servlet.http.HttpServletRequest
+    * about HTTP things like cookies, headers and sessions
+    * add methods relate to the HTTP protocol
+    * methods:
+        * getContextPath(): String
+        * getCookies(): Cookie[]
+        * getHeader(String): String
+        * getQueryString(): String
+        * getSession(): HttpSession
+        * getMehod(): String
+        * // MANY more methods

+##### Response
+* **ServletResponse** interface
+    * javax.servlet.ServletResponse
+    * methods:
+        * getBufferSize(): int
+        * setContentType(String): void
+        * setContentLength(int): void
+        * getOutputStream(): ServletOutputStream
+        * getWriter(): PrintWriter
+        * // MANY more methods
+* **HttpServletResponse** interface extends ServletResponse
+    * javax.servlet.http.HttpServletResponse
+    * adds methods about HTTP, such as errors, cookies and headers
+    * methods:
+        * addCookie(Cookie): void
+        * addHeader(String name, String value): void
+        * encodeRedirectURL(STring url): String
+        * sendError(int): void
+        * setStatus(int): void
+        * // MANY more methods

+#### the HTTP Method
+* HTTP 1.1 Methods and the correspondings
+    * GET - doGet()
+        * to get the thing(resource/file) at the requested URL
+    * POST - doPost()
+        * askes the server to accept the body info attached to the reqeust
+        * and give it to the thing at the requested URL
+    * HEAD - doHead()
+        * askes for only the header part of whatever a GET would return
+    * TRACE - doTrace()
+        * askes for a loopback of the request message
+        * so that the client can see what's being received on the other end
+        * for testing or troubleshooting
+    * OPTIONS - doOptions()
+        * akses for a list of the HTTP methods to which the thing at the requested URL can respond
+    * PUT - doPut()
+        * says to put the enclosed info at the requested URL
+    * DELETE - doDelete()
+        * says to delete the thing(resource/file) at the requested URL
+    * CONNECT - no mechanism to handle this in servlet API
+        * says to connect for the purposes of tunneling

+* GET and POST
+    * POST has a body
+    * GET requests can be bookmarked; POST requests cannot
+    * GET: the parameter shouws up after URL
+    * GET: for getting things (do not make any changes on the server)
+    * POST: send data to be processed (to change somthing on the server)